javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 `"default"`
 : Occurs in rare cases when the operator is "not sure" what type to expect.

-    For instance, binary plus `+` can work both with strings (concatenates them) and numbers (adds them).

-    Or when an object is compared with a string, number or a symbol using `==`, then also the `"default"` hint is used.
+    For instance, binary plus `+` can work both with strings (concatenates them) and numbers (adds them), so both strings and numbers would do.
+Or when an object is compared using `==` with a string, number or a symbol.

     ```js
     // binary plus